 The relay is shipped with the default label for the LED panel 2.
 The LEDs, however, are not pre-programmed.
 To match the pre-printed label, the LED settings must be entered as shown in the User-Programmable LEDs section of Chapter 5.
 The LEDs are fully user-programmable.
-The default labels can be replaced by user-printed labels for both LED panels 2 and 3 as explained in the next section.
+The default labels can be replaced by user-printed labels for both panels as explained in the following section.